-I’d like to say it’s getting better.
-The film Hidden Figures showcased the amazing accomplishments of the women behind the NASA missions, and finally gave Katherine Johnson the credit that she deserved.
+I want to say it’s getting better.
+The film Hidden Figures showcased the amazing accomplishments of the women behind the NASA missions and finally gave Katherine Johnson the credit that she deserved.
 People are starting to learn about all of the incredible women behind some of the world’s most important discoveries.
-And, most importantly, women are allowed to enter pretty much every field.
+And most importantly, women are allowed to enter pretty much every field.
 Gender discrimination is still a problem, but at least it’s illegal – I think that’s a step forward.

-Read about the first woman featured in our mini-series on awesome women – Sue Hendrickson!
+Read about the first woman featured in our mini-series on extraordinary women – Sue Hendrickson!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.